 Munchkin Bowls — I like these bowls because they fit a good amount of food and also have a cover.
 We put some fresh purée in the refrigerator for a couple of days, or defrost one overnight or pack one and send it with Aiden to daycare.
 They are also an Amazon add on item, so you get a pretty good deal.

 Munchkin Spoons — The Munchkin bowls above did come with two spoons.
 However, I ordered an extra set so we would have plenty around.

 Num Num Gootensil — The Munchkin spoons are good for feeding baby, but not so good for baby to feed himself.
 The Num Num Gootensil is small enough for a baby to hold.
 It actually picks up purées to help with self feeding.

 Pouches — The great thing about these purées is you can use them for a snack as baby gets older.
-With these reusable pouches or event the Kiindle bags I have mentioned in the past, baby can be like all the cool babies and have a pouch of homemade baby food!
+With these reusable pouches or even the Kiindle bags I have mentioned in the past.
 You could also freeze specific portion sizes in the pouches instead of using the multi-portion container.

 Aiden Approved Recipes by Baby FoodE: